10 Tips for Creating Compelling Real Estate Testimonials

 Next, hop on to your social media handles and share the exciting story.
 With an attractive looker and a compelling storyline, you have the hook.

 You may be able to just get the viewers to stop, stare, and listen to the person talking to them.
+If you need help in this step, INDIRAP’s video distribution playbook can be just the guide you need.

 5. Questions in the Testimonial